msoe-dise-project/base-services-setup/README.md

 $ docker compose down
 ```

+When services are shut down and then restarted, they will not maintain their state -- they will be reset.

+Portainer is installed and can be used to view the statuses of and manage the services.
+Point your web browser at [localhost:9443](https://localhost:9443).

+The default admin usernames and passwords are:

+- Postgres: postgres / postgres
+- Minio: minioadmin / minioadmin
+- Portainer: Set on first login after starting service

 Portainer is installed and can be used to view the statuses of and manage the services.
 Point your web browser at [localhost:9443](https://localhost:9443).